What is the specialization PsychEng?

 How does the research work?

-The PsychEng Collaborative Specialization serves masters-level students who are interested in the intersection of psychology and engineering by providing access to learning experiences that otherwise do not exist at the University of Toronto.
+The PsychEng Collaborative Specialization serves graduate students who are interested in the intersection of psychology and engineering by providing access to learning experiences that otherwise do not exist at the University of Toronto.
 Students will gain improved capacity to pursue, understand, discuss, and apply psychology to research in engineering, and to apply engineering to research in psychology.
 This specialization allows students to obtain a unique combination of competencies not otherwise available through a formal program, by completing related courses and immersion in a like-minded cross-disciplinary community, and by pursuing independent PsychEng-related research through projects that fit in areas including, but not limited to: Human-factors/human-centered engineering, Engineering design theory and methodology, Engineering-enabled psychology, Interactions between psychology and artificial intelligence, Psychology-informed operations research, Psychological and neurological health.

 Participating Degree Programs and Affiliated Faculty Members